Isoko region

 Isoko is a region of Delta State and Bayelsa state in southern Nigeria and is inhabited by an ethnic group of the same name, the Isoko people.
 The region is divided into two Local Government Areas, Isoko North (headquartered at Ozoro) and Isoko South (headquartered at Oleh).

 History

+The Isoko community is commonly known for farming, fishing and the production of palm oil and kernels.
 This region used to be a part of the defunct "Mid-West Region".
 It later became part of Bendel State, before Bendel State was split to form Edo and Delta states.
+The ancestors of Isoko are Orowa, Upke, and Izo.
+They were the first set that came from Benin to settle in Delta.

 Geography and climate

 Location

 The Isoko region is located in Delta State of modern Nigeria.

 Local climatic conditions

 Isoko region is in the tropical rain forest area of the Niger-delta.
 The region experiences high rainfall and high humidity most of the year.
 The climate is equatorial and is marked by two distinct seasons. the dry and rainy seasons.
 The dry season lasts from about November to April and is significantly marked by the cool "harmarttan" dusty haze from the north-east winds.
 The rainy season spans May to October with a brief dry spell in August.